zxcvbn-ts/zxcvbn/docs/guide/matcher/README.md

 # Matcher

 There are multiple build in matchers to identify the strength of a password.
+All build in matchers are sync but custom matcher have the possibility to be async.
+Therefor if you are using an async custom matcher the `zxcvbn` core function returns a promise which resolves into the `ZxcvbnResult`

 ## bruteforce